authelia/authelia/docs/content/en/integration/openid-connect/introduction.md

 the [ID Token] which should always include the requesting clients identifier and audience of the [Access Token] and [Refresh Token].
 The intention of the audience in the [ID Token] is used to convey which Relying Party or client was the intended audience of the token.
 In contrast the audience of the [Access Token] is used by the Authorization Server or Resource Server to satisfy an internal policy.
+You could consider the [ID Token] and it's audience to be a public facing audience, and the audience of other tokens to be private or have private meaning even when the [Access Token] is using the [JWT Profile for OAuth 2.0 Access Tokens].

 It's also important to note that with the exception of [RFC9068] there is basically no standardized token format for a [Access Token] or a [Refresh Token].
 Therefore there is no way without the use of the [Introspection] endpoint to